 All deferred annuities can be thought of as falling along a spectrum of potential return and market risk.
 Fixed annuities, which guarantee preservation of principal but credit a fixed rate of interest, have the lowest level of market risk but also the lowest potential return.
 Variable annuities, conversely, can be fully invested in risk assets (i.e., stocks) through subaccounts that are like open-end mutual funds, and therefore have the highest risk but also the highest potential return.
-Immediate annuities, in their purest form, solely represent income and are not shown in the chart below.
+Alternatives such as certificates of deposit (CDs), bonds and bond ladders, exchange-traded funds (ETFs), and options strategies share some characteristics of annuities but cannot guarantee income.
+The chart below shows where annuities and alternatives fall in terms of risk and whether they are primarily income or protection oriented.